adjtomo/seisflows/README.md

 With a growing user base in academia and industry, this package has been used for production scale inversions, some with over a billion model parameters, for research problems related to oil and gas exploration, earthquake seismology, and general nonlinear optimization problems.

 SeisFlows3 is a fork of SeisFlows and the current main development branch.
 Changes to the package include migration to Python3, updates to source-code readability through improved doc strings and comments, stronger adherance to PEP-8 standards, and additional functionalities not present in the original package.

-Throughout the documentation we use the name SeisFlows to refer to this package unless explicitely stated otherwise.
-Due to incompatabilities between Python 2 and 3, backwards compatability between SeisFlows and SeisFlows3 is not guaranteed.

 References
 ----------